Terminology #

 (int x, int y) = (1, 2);

-// if (x = y) { ... } // Compiles if x and y are boolKey Difference Analysis:
+// if (x = y) { ... } // If x, y are bool, this compilesKey Differences:

-- Syntax: The Tuple destructuring syntax
+- Syntax: Tuple deconstruction syntax

-let (x, y) = (1, 2)is very concise, similar to C#’s(var x, var y) = (1, 2). - Behavior: Trap Alert!
-In C#, the expression
+let (x, y) = (1, 2)is very concise, similar to C#’s(var x, var y) = (1, 2). - Behavior: Trap Warning!
+In C#, the result of the expression

 Arithmetic Operators #